taskcluster/taskcluster-rfcs/README.md

 ### I'm Working on This!

 Assign the issue to yourself, and to any others working on with you.
 Update the first comment in the issue to point to any related stuff - bugs, repos, etherpads, gists, whatever.
 There's no need to update the issue with status -- that should be visible via the links.

+## Labels

+* `gecko-migration` -- related to the migration of Gecko fully to TC.
+These need not be *blockers* to the migration, just related.
+* `good-student-project` -- something good for GSoC, Outreachy, an intern, or a committed contributor>
+* `ktlo` -- Keeping The Lights On: internally focused improvements to help keep us going, but with little user-visible impact>
+* `r14y` -- redeployability: related to the ability to deploy an entire taskcluster instance.
+Note that we do not intend to support external redeployments of taskcluster: this is for development and staging purposes only.
+* `tc-1.0` -- User-visible features and feature completeness.
+This can include redesigns of existing features.
+* `TCaaS` -- Taskcluster as a service: additional functionality that will allow us to serve a broad array of projects